Updated May 2022

 Preferred, but not a requirement: NZ Early Warning Score Vital sign chart user guide July 2017 (NEWS) First Aide Certification (needs to be updated every 2 years).

-Highly recommended for all staff to undertake training/education in CALM Communications, documentation, accident/incident reporting, non-violent crisis intervention / challenging behaviour, abuse & neglect, falls prevention, restraint, emergency evacuation/fire safety, waste & hazardous substance management, death / tanghangi, sexuality.
+Highly recommended for all staff to undertake training/education in CALM Communications, Disability equity, documentation, accident/incident reporting, personal safety, non-violent crisis intervention/challenging behaviour, abuse & neglect, falls prevention, restraint, emergency evacuation/fire safety, Maori health & health equity, Pacific cultural awareness, Understanding bias in healthcare, death/tangihanga, sexuality.

 If involved in handling food, safe food handling training is needed.